foundationdb-beam/erlfdb/notes/thread-design.md

 When `client_threads_per_version` > 1, the behavior described above is true; additionally:

 1. libfdb_c creates N copies of the dynamic library into temp files on the filesystem.
 Each copy will house 1 of the external threads.
 2. N threads are created by libfdb_c.
 These threads are *not* created with `enif_thread_create`, because the creation is contained in logic internal to libfdb_c.
 Each of these threads is given the name `fdb-<vsn>-<index>`.
 If the thread name is longer than 15 chars, it's instead given the name `fdb-<vsn>`.
 If this is longer than 15 chars, it's given the name `fdb-external`.
-On a Linux system, these threads are visible with `top -H -p $beam_pid`.
+On a Linux system, these threads are visible with `ps -L -p $beam_pid` and `top -H -p $beam_pid`.
 3. Each database object (via `erlfdb:create_database/1`) is linked to a client thread at the time of creation.
 The threads are distributed in a round-robin fashion.
 Therefore, to make use of N client threads, you must have N database objects.
 4. Shutdown: Each external thread is waited upon immediately after the local client network event loop returns.
 Thus, you may consider the external client threads as "children" of the local client network thread created by `enif_thread_create`.
 This relationship is necessary and sufficient for the Erlang VM and its operator to maintain control over the OS threads on the system.